 Five private tented rooms including one family suite are available at Serian Camp.
 Each tent is unique in its own way, furnished with large double beds, flanked by bedside tables and writing desks.
 The adjoining "bush bathrooms" include a shower, twin basins, large bush bathtub and flush toilet.
 Hanging swathes of cotton and canvas walls provide complete privacy.

 Serian Camp welcomes children although there are no specific facilities and the camp is not suited to very young children.
 Food can be tailored to suit children and earlier meal times can be arranged where necessary.
-Babysitting can also be organised for those that require it.
+Babysitting can also be organized for those that require it.

-When to travel
+When to go

 The only time to avoid Kenya is during the long rainy season in April and May.
 November is considered the short rainy season, however, these are less predictable and are much lighter.
 The best time of year to visit the Maasai Mara is during the Great Wildebeest Migration which tends to pass through the Mara between mid July to late October.